nextleap-project/countermitm/source/new.rst

 8. Present a summary which lists:

-   - time frame of comparison
+   - time frame of verification
    - NUM messages successfully verified
    - NUM messages had mangled encryption
    - NUM dropped messages, i.e. sent but not received or vice versa